-- 1. In the event of a controversy or a dispute in connection with this limited warranty, BRP suggests that you try to resolve the issue at the Can-Am ATV Distributor/Dealer level.
-We recommend discussing the issue with the authorized Can-Am ATV Distributor/Dealer's service manager or owner. - 2.
-If further assistance is required, the Can-Am ATV Distributor/Dealer service department should be contacted in order to resolve the matter. - 3.
-If the matter still remains unresolved then contact BRP at the address listed below:
+- 1. In the event of a controversy or a dispute in connection with this limited warranty, BRP suggests that you try to resolve the issue at the Can-Am ATV Dealer level.
+We recommend discussing the issue with the Can-Am ATV Distributor/Dealer's service manager or owner.
+You will find your Can-Am ATV Distributor/Dealer's coordinates on our website at www.brp.com. - 2.
+If further assistance is required, the Can-Am ATV Distributor's service department should be contacted in order to resolve the matter. - 3.
+If the matter still remains unresolved then contact BRP at the address listed below

-For countries within Europe, Turkey, the CIS and Russia please contact our European office:
+For countries within Europe, Middle East, Africa, Russia & CIS, please contact our European office: